The Comcast Center

 Philadelphia’s tallest building is also one of the country’s greenest

 Standing at a robust 975 feet tall, the Comcast Center is the tallest building in Philadelphia (at least until the Comcast Technology Center opens in early 2018).
 And with its ambitious incorporation of eco-friendly technologies, it’s also the tallest “green” building in the country.

 The Comcast Center is definitely anything but your run-of-the-mill office building.
 There are numerous reasons for you to stop by and check it out.

 The building features a public plaza with a gorgeous fountain display, a dramatic eight-story “Winter Garden” and an energy-saving “glass curtain” that wraps around the Comcast Center, allowing for a 360-degree view of Philadelphia’s urban landscape.

 The building has also unveiled a Sony Style Comcast Labs Store, which includes an “Interactive Technology Lab” that is open to the public.

-Most stunning of all, however, is “The Comcast Experience,” a 2,000 square-foot LED screen projecting computer-generated images so realistic, you’ll think they’re jumping out of the wall.
-With a resolution 500% greater than that of an HD television, the Experience is a remarkable technological and artistic achievement.
+Most stunning of all, however, is “The Comcast Experience,” a 2,000-square-foot LED screen projecting computer-generated images so realistic, you’ll think they’re jumping out of the wall.
+With a resolution 500 percent greater than that of an HD television, the video wall is a remarkable technological and artistic achievement.

 The video wall, a giant HD video screen that is actually the largest four-millimeter LED screen in the world, is located right in the building’s publicly accessible main lobby, so everyone can enjoy it.